Sharing the same home office has many benefits, such as the ability to socialize and collaborate without putting your nose to the grindstone.

 Shared office or offices for couples?

 If you want to have a large work surface, take a look at expandable dining tables.
-A model like Navros, which combines an oak veneer with a steel base finished in black epoxy, offers all the space needed for two computers and has simple, elegant geometric lines.
+A model like the Nicolas table, with its rustic finish in light oak veneer, provides ample space for two computers and features simple, elegant geometric lines.

 Choosing two different but complementary models opens up other possibilities.
 Vary work positions throughout the day by pairing a swivel desk like Edward with a more classic product like Waluca.
 The matte black steel base of the former will match the dark paint of the latter to create a visual connection.